Kenny Everett: Television

 Everett's first screen appearance was in the 1965 film Dateline Diamonds, which had a plot based around the pirate ship MV Galaxy.
 He also appeared in several television series, beginning in 1968 with a production for Granada Television called Nice Time which was co-presented by Germaine Greer and Jonathan Routh.
 In 1970 he made three series for London Weekend Television (LWT): The Kenny Everett Explosion, Making Whoopee and Ev; and he also took part (along with such talents as Willie Rushton and John Wells) in the 1972 BBC TV series Up Sunday.

-Although never a regular presenter on Top of the Pops, in 1973 Everett made seven appearances (six as solo host, and one as a co-host), in the months leading up to his departure from the BBC to join Capital Radio.
+Although he was never a regular presenter on Top of the Pops, in 1973, Everett made seven appearances (six as solo host, and one as a co-host), in the months leading up to his departure from the BBC to join Capital Radio.
 Also in 1973, Everett provided the voice of the cat 'Charley' in the Charley Says animated series of public information films.
 Everett was the announcer on the original version of ATV's "big box game" Celebrity Squares, which ran on ITV from 1975 to 1979.

 He was a frequent panel guest on the BBC quiz show Blankety Blank.
 On his first appearance in 1979, he unexpectedly bent Terry Wogan's microphone, the so-called Wogan's Wand.
 This became a running joke whenever Everett appeared on the show.
 He also hosted two short-lived quiz shows late in his career, Brainstorm and Gibberish.
 He was a team captain on That's Showbusiness.